redhat-developer/vscode-java/README.md

 * `java.sources.organizeImports.staticStarThreshold`: Specifies the number of static imports added before a star-import declaration is used, default is 99.
 * `java.semanticHighlighting.enabled`: Enable/disable [Semantic Highlighting](https://github.com/redhat-developer/vscode-java/wiki/Semantic-Highlighting) for Java files.
 Defaults to `true`.
 * `java.imports.gradle.wrapper.checksums`: Defines allowed/disallowed SHA-256 checksums of Gradle Wrappers.
 * `java.project.importOnFirstTimeStartup`: Specifies whether to import the Java projects, when opening the folder in Hybrid mode for the first time.
 Supported values are `disabled` (never imports), `interactive` (asks to import or not), `automatic` (always imports).
-Default to `interactive`.
+Default to `automatic`.
 * `java.project.importHint`: Enable/disable the server-mode switch information, when Java projects import is skipped on startup.
 Defaults to `true`.
 * `java.import.gradle.java.home`: Specifies the location to the JVM used to run the Gradle daemon.
 * `java.project.resourceFilters`: Excludes files and folders from being refreshed by the Java Language Server, which can improve the overall performance.
 For example, ["node_modules",".git"] will exclude all files and folders named 'node_modules' or '.git'.
 Defaults to ["node_modules",".git"].